cvergnes/public/storyTellingWithData/storyTellingWithData.md

 <details><summary>Chapter 4 : focus your audience attention</summary>

 ## A brief lesson on memory
-Short term mmory limit is 4 chunk of memory.
+Short term memory limit is 4 chunks of memory.
 Dont use too much legends or colors.
 Solution : label the datas directly,

+## Preattentive attributes
+Preattentive attributes : attributes which make your audience to see informations without thinkinng about it
+Useful because :
+- draw audience's attention quickly
+- creating a visual hierarchy of info
 ![preattentive attributes](img/preattentive_attributes.png)

+Colors : Using same colors to draw attention for all graphs in same dashboard is a good practice.
+It prevents mental fatigue.
+And pay attention to person colorblind.
 </details>

+<details><summary>chapter 5 : think like a designer</summary>

 </details>